 UFC / MMA Career Record

-Volkanovski’s record underscores his elite status.
-As of late 2025, he holds a professional MMA record of 27 wins and 4 losses.
+Volkanovski’s record highlights dominance.
+As of early 2026, his professional MMA record is 28 wins and 4 losses.

 Professional MMA Record (Selected Highlights)